belalanaskoura/reel-radar/README.md

 - `backfill-movie-release-dates.ts` — re-checks existing movies against
   elCinema and corrects release dates that predate the elCinema-preferred pipeline.
-- `backfill-movie-posters.ts` / `backfill-movie-posters-scene.ts` —
+- `backfill-movie-posters.ts` / `backfill-movie-posters-scene.ts` — fills
-  fills in missing posters from elCinema, then Scene Cinemas, for existing movies that have neither a TMDB nor (in the first script's case) an elCinema poster.
+  in missing posters from elCinema, then Scene Cinemas, for existing movies that have neither a TMDB nor (in the first script's case) an elCinema poster.
+- `cleanup-distributor-filter.ts` — retroactively re-checks the catalog
+  against a tightened distributor allowlist.

 ## Known limitations

+- **Email requires a verified sending domain**: Resend's sandbox sender only delivers to the Resend account's own signup address, so real email notifications need `RESEND_FROM_EMAIL` on a domain that's passed Resend's DNS verification.
+A custom domain (`reelradar.online`) has been purchased for this; DNS verification is in progress but not yet complete, so email notifications currently only reach the maintainer's own inbox.
+- **VOX isn't scraped directly**: VOX's own site sits behind bot protection that blocks direct fetching and headless-browser scraping alike.
+Showtimes instead come from elCinema, which has real per-branch listings for all 3 VOX branches — a reliable substitute, not a workaround with reduced accuracy.
-- **Arabic-title matching gap**: Scene sometimes lists a movie only under an English transliteration of its Arabic title (e.g. "Khali Balak Min Nafsik"), and elCinema may use a different transliteration for the same film (e.g. "Khally Balak Min Nafsak").
+- **Arabic-title matching gap**: a cinema sometimes lists a movie only under an English transliteration of its Arabic title, and elCinema may use a different transliteration for the same film.
 Title matching requires an exact normalized match as a safety guard against wrong matches, so these can land as `unmatched` even when both sources have the movie.
 - **Distributor allowlist is strict, not permissive**: a movie with no popularity signal and no matched distributor history is excluded from the catalog outright, not shown with a lower-confidence label.
 This trades some false negatives (a genuinely Egypt-bound release from a brand-new distributor) for a cleaner catalog.
 - **Scraping is best-effort**: both elCinema and Scene Cinemas are scraped directly from their public HTML, not an official API.
 Markup changes on either site can break parsing until the relevant selector is updated.
-- **Email requires a verified sending domain**: Resend's test sender only delivers to the Resend account's own signup address, so real email notifications need `RESEND_FROM_EMAIL` on a domain that's passed Resend's DNS verification (SPF/DKIM/MX).
-Until that's set up, email notifications won't reach real users' inboxes.
-A custom domain has been purchased for this purpose; verification is in progress but not yet complete.

 ## Development notes

 `CLAUDE.md` (gitignored, local-only) holds the full phase-by-phase build history and working agreement for this project — architecture decisions, what was tried, what broke, and why.
 It isn't tracked in this repo since it's local project memory rather than project documentation, but if you're picking up this codebase fresh, ask whoever has been working on it for the context it contains.